wellington-brito/league/README.md

 >>get list history matches in acording of matchId
 >>verify in the list if 'other summoner' was played with me by 'puuid'. <br>
 >>changes layout theme color and validation on inputs.<br>
+>>getting matchesId from history matches of summoner and searching in the matchesTimeline for identificate matches that the summoners play with me.<br>

 ### Next Steps
 >Learn about automated testing.<br>